6.3.4 Political Leaders

 ● Leadership style is very important (6.3.4.1).
 The performance of a leadership team depends upon how it is managed.
 Some leaders choose the most talented people available and harness their strengths.
 Others are more dictatorial, like Vladimir Putin, selecting team members mainly for their personal loyalty.

 ● Fixed limits to tenure are a safeguard against a tendency of strong personalities to stay beyond the time when they best serve the country (6.3.4.3).
-Democracies automatically provide limits, unless those are overridden.
+Some leaders suppressed opposition to stay in power.

 ● The need for a popular leader is common to both democracies and authoritarian systems: to attract support and to maintain stability (6.3.4.4).
 An unpopular leader must be replaced.
 Leaders whose only aim is popularity, though, are unlikely to make sound decisions or steer a consistent political course.